MSUSAzureAccelerators/Intelligent-Document-Processing-Accelerator/README.md

 #### Adding custom Dataset

 To add your own custom data set for training the models
 * Create a folder inside <path to extracted folder>\deploy\formstrain\ with a meaningful name.
-The folder names a further reflected in blob storage so using a meaningful name would help you navigate through the solution better. ( Avoid using special characters or spaces in the folder name.)
+The folder names a further reflected in blob storage so using a meaningful name would help you navigate through the accelerator solution better. ( Avoid using special characters or spaces in the folder name.)
 * If your forms have multiple pages break the pdf into separate pages.
 * Under the newly created folder, create a separate folder for each page named page1, page2, etc. Add the pages to relevant folder.
 * Add at least 5 sets of sample data for an optimum training of cognitive models.